The Eastern and Western Orthodox Church Have Kept Sabbath on Saturday (the 7th day of the week)

 The Early Orthodox Church Held Onto Sabbath

 Many hints of the popularity of Sabbath keeping is found in the writings of early church fathers.
 As we may glean off of the following several quotes, Sabbath keeping was highly prevalent around the highest times of the Eastern church.
+The early church fathers continually substantiate the position recorded in the Didascalia, that the 7th day Sabbath is an official day of worship.
 There really wasn’t any theologian from this period or for the next several centuries that ever claimed God’s Sabbath was ever abolished.
 However some have merely argued to “include” Sunday as the 8th day, but never to replace the 7th Day.
 However, the theology still remained that e rose on the 7th day, not Sunday.
 As Christ said that He would only be dead for 72 hours.
 Meaning He would have risen at the same time of the day (evening) when He died (not midnight, and definitely not in the morning).
 Most people know that a Friday crucifixion is non-existent in the Bible, and good Friday is only a tradition of men.
 The day of preparation for the feast mentioned in the Scriptures was on the Wednesday.

 Polycarp, the second century Bishop of Smyrna taught the feast days and the Sabbath.
 In the “Vita Polycarpi”(3rd Century), the Christian community of Vita Polycarpi is demonstrated to have been keeping the Saturday Sabbath in the same manner the Jews do.
 They gathered for Biblical instruction and to celebrate Sabbath as a feast day with their brethren.